 The game also has an arena mode, in which the player can pick an arena and a character other than Tim Burr, and survive against wave after wave of enemies.
 Characters you play in arena mode also gain experience in the same way as in the main story.

 While Fist of Awesome delivers on the basics of a beat-em-up, the title feels shallow; in game-play, story, and progression.
 That being said, I did have a bit of fun while playing.
 The humor often fell flat, and after an hour or so the combat felt like a grind, but when I first hit the point of making my combat flow, stringing together punishment from one bear to the next, I felt a smile grow on my face.
 For those of you that have fond memories of retro Beat-em-up games, or are just looking for an mindless way to kill some time, I think the $3.99 USD Steam is charging isn’t a hard price to pay.
-The game does what it sets out to do, but doesn’t succeed in making me desire to revisit the many timelines and re-skinned enemies that dwell within.
+The game does what it sets out to do, but doesn’t succeed in making the many timelines and re-skinned enemies that dwell within memorable.